Sarora09/MovieStore.API/README.md

 ## About:
 This is the [website](https://movie-collection-api-app.azurewebsites.net/) for the MovieStore.API project deployed to Azure.
 It is built using ASP.NET Core 5.0.
 I did this project to create an API that will provide the details requested by the client (react frontend) in this case, mainly in the form of JSON data.
 The client can perform a CRUD operation on the database based on the client's frontend inputs.
 CRUD stands for Create, Read, Update, and Delete operation.
 I have considered two actors for my website.
 The first actor is the Admin and the second actor is the customers.
 This project doesn't need the front end as the APIs can be tested using Postman.
 However, to see the utility of this app, I would suggest you refer to the [MovieStore.WebApp project](https://github.com/Sarora09/MovieStore.WebApp) on my Github repository and run both projects concurrently.

+**Currently, the API service for Movies is accessible for CRUD operation, i.e., the user can create, read, update, and delete movie details in the Azure database.
+The Access API service is supposed to be accessible only from the frontend app, considering the sensitivity of the admin and customer details.
+The Access API service is restricted from the public for the time being.**

 ## Required Software to run the app:
 1) Visual Studio to run the .NET Core Web API
 2) Postman application to test the API